 Step 2 – Get it to Root

 Now you have to get your cutting to root.
-First, dip your cutting stem-end first in rooting hormone, enough to coat the part that was broken off of the plant.
+First, dip your cutting stem-end in rooting hormone, enough to coat the part that was broken off the plant.

-Next, wet your paper towel sheets (about 3 of them) in your warm water, and wring out some of the water—you want them just one step above damp.
-You don’t want them to be wet enough to cause rot.
+Next, wet your paper towel sheets (about 3) in your warm water, and wring out some of the water.
+You do not want them to be wet enough to cause rot.

-Wrap your paper towel around the stem and lay it on a plate, but try to keep the leaves dry.
-Put it in a warm, sunny spot, keep the paper towel clean and change it out as necessary, repeating the wetting and wrapping process whenever you change the paper towel.
-Keep the paper towel damp, keep your cutting in the sun as much as possible, and in about 3 to 4 weeks, you should have a rooted cutting.
+Wrap your paper towel around the stem, and lay it on a plate, but try to keep the leaves dry.
+Next, put it in a warm, sunny spot, keep the paper towel clean and change it out as necessary, repeating the wetting and wrapping process whenever you change the paper towel.
+Keep the paper towel damp, keep your cutting in the sun as much as possible, and you should have a rooted cutting in about 3 to 4 weeks.

-Now all you have to do is pot or plant your Cotyledon orbiculata.
-Do this by putting it in very well drained soil, which is made from cactus mix with a handful of pea gravel.
-Mix the two together, and make a well in the center using 2 or 3 of your fingers.
+Now all you have to do is a pot or plant your Pig's Ear Plant.
+Do this by putting it in very well-drained soil made from a cactus mix with a handful of pea gravel.
+Mix the two, and make a well in the center using 2 or 3 of your fingers.
 You only want the hole as deep as the root is long, no longer.
-Gently place the rooted Pig’s Ear plant into the hole, and pat the soil around it.
-Mist the soil with a little water, keeping it sparing, and if you want to fertilize the soil, you can use an organic cactus-mix compost to do that.
+Gently place the rooted Pig's Ear Plant into the hole and pat the soil around it.
+Mist the soil with a bit of water, keeping it sparing, and if you want to fertilize the soil, you can use an organic cactus mix.
 Just follow the directions on the package.

 Step 4 – Take Care

-You’re finished with the planting part, but that’s only half the story.
-You have to take care of it and ensure it grows into a healthy adult plant.
-Water it sparingly now, maybe once a week with a misting bottle right around the base of the plant.
-Keep your Cotyledon in full sun, or at least partial sun, and it should flourish for you with no problem.
+You are finished with the planting part, but that is only half the story.
+You must take care of it and ensure it grows into a healthy adult plant.
+Water it sparingly now, maybe once a week, with a misting bottle right around the base of the plant.
+Keep your Pig's Ear Plant in full sun or at least partial sun, and it should flourish for you with no problem.

-That’s it, you’re done.
-You’ve got a brand new plant exactly like the parent plant, and you can put it in any sunny spot you please.
+That is it.
+You are done.
+You have got a brand new plant exactly like the parent plant, and you can put it in any sunny spot.